Dr. Al Koller, President

 Salutatorian, Titusville High School, Florida, 1959

-After 55 years in the aerospace industry, Dr. Koller has retired as Principal Investigator for SpaceTEC, the National Science Foundation’s National Aerospace Resource Center, and Managing Director of SpaceTEC Partners, Inc., overseeing operations of SpaceTEC® — the National Science Foundation’s National Center of Excellence for Aerospace Technical Education.
+In 2013, after 55 years in the aerospace industry, Dr. Koller retired as the Principal Investigator for SpaceTEC, the National Science Foundation’s National Aerospace Resource Center, and Managing Director of SpaceTEC Partners, Inc., overseeing operations of SpaceTEC® — the National Science Foundation’s National Center of Excellence for Aerospace Technical Education.
 He was a senior educational administrator at Brevard Community College (now Eastern Florida State College) for 21 years and was a NASA engineer and program manager at the Kennedy Space Center for more than 32 years.
+He remains active as president of the e3 Company of Florida, LLC.

 He began his aerospace career directly out of Titusville High School in 1959 as a technician working summers in ground electrical networks for the Army Ballistic Missile Agency at its Missile Firing Lab on Cape Canaveral.
 When the ABMA team led by Dr. Wernher Von Braun was transferred to NASA in 1960, Dr. Koller was assigned to the Launch Vehicle Operations Directorate.
 He continued to return each summer while completing his BA degree in math and physics, then returned to KSC/LVO where he served throughout the Mercury, Apollo, Skylab, and ASTP programs.
 He earned his Master’s Degree in Systems Management from the Florida State University in residence at Patrick AFB and his Doctorate in Management and Quantitative Methods from FSU in Tallahassee.